kadinche/Kassets/Documentation/docs/7-architecting-projects/design-patterns.md

 However, each of them had the same purpose to separate the model and the view.
 The main difference is how to tie them up together.

+Below are simple explanation for each patterns.
+For usage with Kassets, will be explained in the next section.

 ### [Model-View-Controller (MVC)]

 [Model-View-Controller (MVC)] separates the application into three main components: Model, View, and Controller.